 Jones Falls Watershed Tour – 4 hrs

 Do you have a water-based educational need that you do not see listed?
 Programs can be tailored or developed for your organization’s specific needs and can include service learning and volunteer opportunities.
-Blue Water Baltimore’s ecoliteracy programs are offered on a sliding scale fee of $125 – $650.
+Blue Water Baltimore’s ecoliteracy programs are offered on a sliding scale fee of that range from $150 – $600.
 Your support allows us to deliver programs to under-served communities throughout Baltimore City.
 The BCPSS rates reflect discounting for elementary/middle/high schools located within a 10 mile radius of our Remington office.
 Some of our programs may be offered in connection with existing grant funding that subsidize associated costs, and we are happy assist with grant applications that incorporate our programs.

 For more information contact our Education & Outreach Manager, Michel Anderson, at email@example.com.